 Cradled between the fertile river valleys of the NSW North Coast, the Northern Rivers is a lush region of World Heritage rainforest, delicious local produce and spectacular waterways.
-Explore its delights by skippering a houseboat on the Tweed, kayaking the Clarence or taking a scenic drive.
+Explore its delights by skippering a houseboat on the Tweed, kayaking the Clarence, watching the sunrise from Fingal Beach or taking a scenic hinterland drive.

-Cruise or kayak among the beautiful estuaries, gorgeous beaches and World Heritage wilderness of the Tweed Valley.
+In the Tweed Valley, cruise or kayak among the beautiful estuaries, gorgeous beaches and World Heritage wilderness.
+Kids will love Tropical Fruit World.
 Stop at coastal Kingscliff or relax on Cabarita Beach, renowned for its surf events and beachside hotel.
-Visit Mount Warning in idyllic Wollumbin National Park, where the remnants of an ancient volcano rise dramatically from the forest.
+Visit Wollumbin-Mount Warning in idyllic Wollumbin National Park, where the remnants of an ancient volcano rise dramatically from the forest.

 On the banks of Wilsons River, Lismore is home to a thriving arts community.
 Visit the Lismore Regional Gallery or find laneway street art through The Back Alley Gallery.
 There’s also an emerging culinary scene – taste it at Bircher Bar, The Dirty Wilson or Ghetto Babe Street Eats.
 For cocktails and live music, visit the Dusty Attic.